corybrunson/beamerthemeuconn/README.md

 - `beamerouterthemeuconn.sty` (outer theme)
 - `beamerthemeuconn.sty` (theme incorporating the above)

-They're not complete, but they demonstrate the basics of each type of theme.
+Together, they demonstrate the basics of each type of theme.

 ### Templates

 Three templates are included, which illustrate the color and font themes (`uconn-color-font-example.tex`), the inner and outer themes (`uconn-inner-outer-example.tex`), and all four themes (`uconn-theme-example.tex`).

 Additionally, the Markdown document `uconn-theme-markdown.md` illustrates how to use the `uconn` Beamer theme in a [Pandoc](https://pandoc.org/) workflow.

 It would be useful to include poster and report templates as well; i don't have plans for this, but contributions would be welcome.